Wambui Otieno: Ancestry and early life

-Wambui's grandfather, Munyua Waiyaki, donated some land he owned to the local Church of Scotland mission, as a result of which his son, Waiyaki Wantoni, often known as "Tiras" was educated at a Church of Scotland school and, in the 1940s, became Kenya's first African police inspector and later a chief inspector, which Wambui claimed was compensation for the death of Waiyaki wa Hinga.
-Tiras Waiyaki became involved in nationalist politics in the 1950s and during the Kenyan Emergency he was detained in 1954.
-Wambui claimed that this impoverished his family and interrupted his children's education, but his detention was only for four months followed by his reinstatement, after which he cooperated with the Kenyan colonial administration.
-Although Wambui states he also covertly assisted Mau Mau, this was in minor ways which were outweighed by his pro-colonial actions.
+Wambūi's grandfather, Mūnyua Waiyaki, donated some land he owned to the local Church of Scotland mission, as a result of which his son, Waiyaki Wantoni, often known as "Tiras" was educated at a Church of Scotland school and, in the 1940s, became Kenya's first African police inspector and later a chief inspector, which Wambūi claimed was compensation for the death of Waiyaki wa Hinga.
+Tiras Waiyaki became involved in nationalist politics in the 1950s and during the Kenyan Emergency, he was detained in 1954.
+Wambūi claimed that this impoverished his family and interrupted his children's education, but his detention was only for four months followed by his reinstatement, after which he cooperated with the Kenyan colonial administration.
+Although Wambūi states he also covertly assisted Mau Mau, this was in minor ways which were outweighed by his pro-colonial actions.

-Wambui was born in Kiambu District in southern Kikuyuland on 21 June 1936 to a well-off family of landowners.
+Wambūi was born in Kiambu District in southern Kikuyuland on 21 June 1936 to a well-off family of landowners.
 Her father, Tiras Waiyaki Wantoni, was a police inspector and she mentioned three elder brothers who had been educated in Britain.
 One of her brothers was Kenya's former foreign Minister, Dr Munyua Waiyaki.
 She received a missionary education, including being a boarder at Mambere Girls School, a secondary school with the highest level of education then available for African girls.

 Mau Mau activities

-In 1952, when at secondary school, Wambui swore an oath of allegiance to Mau Mau and in 1954 she left home to join the Mau Mau insurgency in Nairobi after the brief detention of her father.
-Wambui spied on the British and mobilised women and domestic staff to obtain arms.
+In 1952, when at secondary school, Wambūi swore an oath of allegiance to Mau Mau and in 1954 she left home to join the Mau Mau insurgency in Nairobi after the brief detention of her father.
+Wambūi spied on the British and mobilized women and domestic staff to obtain arms.
 She was also involved in the campaign to eradicate the "colour bar" in Nairobi, which designated separate areas in public spaces for Europeans, Asians and Africans.
 She was briefly arrested several times for these activities and issued with orders excluding her from Nairobi, which she flouted.
-Although her activities in Nairobi can be linked to records of her arrests there, Wambui's claims of a more active role in Mau Mau battles are not supported by official records.
+Although her activities in Nairobi can be linked to records of her arrests there, Wambūi's claims of a more active role in Mau Mau battles are not supported by official records.

-In the period up to 1960, Wambui had three children with her fiancé, who she was unable to marry because of family opposition.
+In the period up to 1960, Wambūi had three children with her fiancé, who she was unable to marry because of family opposition.
 After Mau Mau forces had been effectively defeated, she became involved in trade union activities and worked closely with Tom Mboya and other trade unionists.
-She states that her eventual arrest in July 1960 for mobilising women for strikes and riots, and her subsequent detention, resulted from a betrayal by her fiancé.
+She states that her eventual arrest in July 1960 for mobilizing women for strikes and riots, and her subsequent detention, resulted from a betrayal by her fiancé.
 She was detained in a camp in Lamu until January 1961, and records that she was raped and impregnated by a British prison officer while detained there.